Table of Contents

 Joseph Gordon Levitt had a great 2004/2005, as he starred in both Rian Johnson’s classic teen noir Brick and this searing drama from Queer indie cinema favorite Gregg Araki (The Doom Generation).
 The film tells the story of 2 teens who reconnect years after suffering the same trauma as children, although both of them have learned to deal with the event in vastly different (although equally problematic) ways.

-The story is often incredibly harrowing, so be warned.
+The story of Mysterious Skin is often incredibly harrowing, so be warned.
 But Araki unspools the mystery of what happened to these 2 boys in a sensitive, empathetic way.
 And Gordon Levitt gives an absolutely astonishing, heartbreaking performance as a hardened teenage hustler who gradually unravels as he desperately tries to escape the demons of his past.

-1. […] (2009), to The Power of the Dog (2021).
+[…] (2009), to The Power of the Dog (2021).
 She’s rarely had a misfire, with the exception of the 2003 Meg Ryan thriller In the Cut (which I personally highly rate), and this forgotten Kate Winslet/Harvey Keitel […]

-2. […] A sweeping, epic romantic drama that tackles issues such as love, belonging, and desire in a stifling class system, I am Love dazzles with sumptuous imagery, a beautiful soundtrack, and a typically committed lead performance from a restrained yet still incredibly expressive Tilda Swinton. […]
+[…] A sweeping, epic romantic drama that tackles issues such as love, belonging, and desire in a stifling class system, I am Love dazzles with sumptuous imagery, a beautiful soundtrack, and a typically committed lead performance from a restrained yet still incredibly expressive Tilda Swinton. […]